MS-Sustainability-Resources/Partner_Practice_Toolkit/README.md

 This toolkit equips partners with the tools and frameworks needed to evaluate their current sustainability practice maturity, align with market opportunities, and develop actionable plans to scale their capabilities.

-## How to Use the Partner Practice Toolkit
+## How to Use the Partner Practice Toolkit?

 To get started, follow the instructional video series in the recommended order: